 - Over 6000 competitors

-We’re thrilled to announce the Liberty Tall Ships Regatta 2019, in collaboration with L’Armada 2019.
+We’re thrilled to announce The Liberty Tall Ships Regatta 2019, in collaboration with L’Armada 2019.
 The regatta will see the international fleet of Tall Ships race from Rouen, France, to The Hague, The Netherlands.

-The full event, taking place between Thursday 13 – Sunday 23 June, will welcome the famous international Tall Ships fleet and trainees from around the world for an action packed race north across the English Channel and sensational maritime celebrations at either end.
+The full event, taking place between Thursday 13 – Sunday 23 June, will welcome the famous Tall Ships fleet and trainees from around the world for an action packed race north across the English Channel and sensational maritime celebrations at either end.

 Coinciding with the 75th Anniversary of D-Day and the liberation of occupied territory in North western Europe, the Liberty Tall Ships Regatta 2019 will echo the theme of international friendship and understanding which is central to each and every Sail Training International Tall Ships event.

-About Rouen, France: 13 – 16 June 2019
+Rouen, France: 13 – 16 June 2019

-About The Hague, The Netherlands: 20 – 23 June
+The Hague, The Netherlands: 20 – 23 June

 “We are delighted to have four excellent host ports which have hosted The Tall Ships Races so successfully in recent years.
 The Race Committee has looked at waypoint options which give one short and one longer race leg and a scenic cruise-in-company along one of the most beautiful coasts in the world.